zabbix/zabbix/templates/module/cisco_snmp/README.md

 ## Overview

-For Zabbix version: 6.2 and higher
+For Zabbix version: 6.2 and higher.

 ## Setup